-The software patch level for Oracle Grid Infrastructure represents the set of all one-off patches and Release Updates (RUs) applied to the Oracle Grid Infrastructure software release, including Oracle ASM.
-The release is the release number, in the format of major and RU release number.
-For example, with the release number 21.3.0.0.0, the major release is 21 and the RU release number is 3.
-The RU release number changes for RU patches, but it does not change for one-off patches.
+The software patch level for Oracle Grid Infrastructure represents the set of all one-off patches applied to the Oracle Grid Infrastructure software release, including Oracle ASM.
+The release is the release number, in the format of major, minor, and patch set release number.
+For example, with the release number 19.1.0.1, the major release is 19, the minor release is 1, and 0.0 is the patch set number.
+With one-off patches, the major and minor release remains the same, though the patch levels change each time you apply or roll back an interim patch.